Bank of America Corporation vs Wells Fargo & Company

 Wells Fargo & Company is the stronger pick for value investors, while Bank of America Corporation may appeal to other areas.

-Wells Fargo & Company has a higher Trailing EPS (6.47 vs 4.03), which means higher earnings per share over the last 12 months
+Wells Fargo & Company has a higher Dividend Rate (Annual) (1.85 vs 1.12), which means a larger absolute dividend payment per share

 This comparison is based on publicly available financial data and is for informational purposes only.
 It is not investment advice.
 Past performance does not guarantee future results.